armlynobinguar/ArmielynObinguar/README.md

-### Hi there 👋
+### Hey there! 👋

-Here are some ideas to get you started:
+Here's the brief description about me:

 - 🔭 I’m currently an undergrad in Physics
 - 🌱 I’m currently learning Data Science and Artificial Intelligence